-The superpotential deformed by relevant terms violates the toric condition and breaks the mesonic and R-symmetries down to a $U(1)^2$ subgroup.
+The superpotential deformed by relevant terms violates the toric condition and breaks the mesonic and R-symmetries down to a U(1)2 subgroup.
 We will be mostly interested in RG flows with toric endpoints, namely with an emergent $U(1)^3$ symmetry in the IR (we will discuss an IR endpoint which is a marginal deformation of a toric model in section 4.4).
 By construction, the deformation does not change the number of non-anomalous and anomalous baryonic symmetries (of the $SU(N)^g$ theory).
-If the IR endpoint of the RG flow is toric, its toric diagram must have the same number of internal points I and external points E as the toric diagram of the undeformed UV theory, since the rank of the anomalous baryonic symmetry is I and the rank of the non-anomalous baryonic symmetry is I and I
+If the IR endpoint of the RG flow is toric, its toric diagram must have the same number of internal points I and external points E as the toric diagram of the undeformed UV theory, since the rank of the anomalous baryonic symmetry is 2I and the rank of the non-anomalous baryonic symmetry is E - 3 for toric models [35, 36, 94, 100].
+In geometric terms, the deformation does not change the degree of the del Pezzo surface.

-&lt;sup>1This can be easily obtained via computational algebraic geometry software, e.g. Macaulay2 [57].
+1This can be easily obtained via computational algebraic geometry software, e.g. Macaulay2 [57].

-&lt;sup>2One brane tiling, PdP5 phase B [55], is found to have an additional branch, parametrized by chiral mesons with opposite winding in the tiling.
+2One brane tiling, PdP_5 phase B [55], is found to have an additional branch, parametrized by chiral mesons with opposite winding in the tiling.
 We conjecture that this is related to the fact that this tiling contains two oppositely oriented strips, one of which contains the other.

-We first integrate out any massive bifundamentals appearing in superpotential terms of the form $\mu X{ab} X{ba}$ , by imposing the F-term equations which modifies the superpotential as follows:
+We first integrate out any massive bifundamentals appearing in superpotential terms of the form $\mu X{ab} X{ba}$, by imposing the F-term equations which modifies the superpotential as follows: